Implantable Device Replacement Procedure

 He or she attaches it to your old leads.

-- Medical staff will check that the new device is signaling the right way.
+Medical staff will check that the new device is working properly

 What happens after an implantable device replacement procedure?